 About the wine:

 A beautiful bouquet.
-Rich aromas and a smooth texture, with notes of strawberry that soften the tannins.
+Rich aromas and a smooth texture, with notes of strawberry that round out the tannins.
 A delicate herbal bitterness and a sweet flavor of Alpine strawberries.
 A finish with vegetal notes.
 2027–2032

 Vinous